 No. 9 / Mirror Sliding Doors from Our Mode Collection

-This is our creative version of the classic mirror door.
-Our Mode door design has been in constant production for over 15 years, we believe largely because of the flexibility this design offers to most contemporary interiors.
+This is our creative version of the classic sliding mirror door.
+Our Mode collection of Mirror Sliding Door designs has been in constant production for over 15 years, we believe largely because of the flexibility this design offers to most contemporary interiors.
 Panels can match the walls, be a neutral white, even a timber-grain finish and the vertical mirror insert provides an adequate dress mirror to the room.

 Our MODE doors are really for clients who need a bit of dress mirror, but do not want a whole wall of mirror.
 They do give your room a modern feel.

-No. 8 / Creative Art Work Wardrobe Sliding Doors
+No. 8 / Custom Sliding Doors Featuring Creative Art Work

 Dress up your wardrobe doors with a personal print design.
-Internal Sliding Doors in your home occupy a large space and can effectively be viewed as a blank canvass just waiting for you to personalise.
+Built In Wardrobe Doors occupy a large space and can effectively be viewed as a blank canvass just waiting for you to personalise.

 Some clients are looking for their personal totem to be subtly printed onto the glass.